-If we look at the future of EQAR our unions are very positive and see an important role for EQAR.
-We asked the respondents if they would support further development of EQAR in providing information about quality-assured higher education provision in EHEA and 41% agree to this fully.
-38% of the unions support the idea with some concerns and 21% is not sure.
+If we look at the future of EQAR our unions are very positive and see an important role for EOAR.
+We asked the respondents if they would support further development of EOAR in foreign QA agencies registered by EQAR to perform reviews in your country?

+Do you agree with